simple-registry/simple-registry/doc/how-to/deploy-kubernetes.md

 ---

-## With Redis for Locking and Caching
+## With Redis for Caching

-For improved performance in multi-replica deployments, add Redis for distributed locking and token caching.
+Replicas need no coordination backend.
+In multi-replica deployments, an optional Redis shares the link and token caches across replicas, so a write on one replica is visible to the others immediately instead of after the cache TTL.

 ### Deploy Redis